pavsoldatov/Odin-landing-page/README.md

 # Odin-landing-page

-A landing page assingment for Thw Odin Project
+A landing page assingment for The Odin Project
 <br>

 Credits: